NiklasPhabian/dissertation/C2_Software.md

 [^21]: NASA Earth-observing System Data and Information System EOSDIS distinguishes between 5 processing levels (0 through 5).
 Levels 1 and 2 are data "at full resolution, time-referenced, and annotated with[..] georeferencing parameters", which is what we reference with swath data. [https://www.earthdata.nasa.gov/engage/open-data-services-and-software/data-information-policy/data-levels](https://www.earthdata.nasa.gov/engage/open-data-services-and-software/data-information-policy/data-levels)

 STARE removes the need for distinguishing between vector and raster datasets.
-Since a single SID encodes both location and extent, STARE can be used to express grid cells, IFOVs, points, and arbitrarily shaped areas or points.
+Since a single SID encodes both location and extent, STARE can be used to express grid cells, iFOVs, points, and arbitrarily shaped areas or points.
 The dilemma of conceptualizing swath data as raster or vector is thus resolved.

 ### Data Structure
 STAREPandas provides a uniform data structure to hold any geospatial data type.
-It represents any location (point, polygon, grid cell, IFOV) as an single feature, making geospatial data truly interoperable.
+It represents any location (point, polygon, grid cell, iFOV) as an single feature, making geospatial data truly interoperable.
 STAREPandas extends GeoPandas[^36] with a STARE spatial type.
 It inherits GeoPandas' relational model to tie together locations and attributes of collections of features.
 STAREPandas exposes STARE functionality using extensions to the GeoPandas API, lowering technical hurdles for Python programmers to perform STARE-based geospatial analysis.

 [^36]: [geopandas.org](https://geopandas.org/); [https://github.com/geopandas/geopandas](https://github.com/geopandas/geopandas)

 In contrast to GeoPandas' `GeoDataFrames`, where geometries are represented as simple features ([ISO 19125-1:2004](https://www.iso.org/standard/40114.html)), STAREPandas' `STAREDataFrames` represent geometries as SIDs, corresponding to trixels of variable sizes and resolutions.
 Polygons are represented as sets of SIDs whose corresponding trixels cover the polygon, while points are represented as individual trixels at the HTM tree's leaf resolution.
-Single SIDs represent grid cells and features such as sensor fields-of-view (FOVs) at a quadfurcation level corresponding to the cell's/IFOV's spatial extent/area.
+Single SIDs represent grid cells and features such as sensor fields-of-view (FOVs) at a quadfurcation level corresponding to the cell's/iFOV's spatial extent/area.

 A `STAREDataFrame` has one row per feature and one column per attribute.
 The `STAREDataFrame` has the special SID column, which holds the STARE representation of the location and on which all STARE-based geospatial operations are executed.

 ### Conversions and I/O

 #### Read feature data

 Using GeoPandas' I/O capabilities, STAREPandas can read most vector-based data formats. `STAREPandas` can then convert between GeoPandas' internal simple feature representation of geometries such as points, polygons, and multipolygons and STARE's spatial SID representations.
 While PySTARE has methods to convert points, convex hulls, and rings to SIDs, it cannot handle more complex geometries such as "swiss cheese" polygons (polygons with holes) or multipart geometries (which may be discontiguous).
 STAREPandas adds those capabilities.

 [Reference: make_sids()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_geotiff.html#starepandas.make_sids)